Memesold/steam-pattern-and-float-checker/README.md

 ## Support the project
 If you like what I do, you can support me here: [Donate](https://dalink.to/memesold)
 Thanks a lot! 🙏
+I would have uploaded the extension to the Chrome Web Store for free, but I can't top up my account with a foreign card.